colelawrence/decipad/apps/docs/docs/errors.md

 ==> This operation requires compatible units
 ```

-This is because different months have different amount of days.
+This is because different months have different amounts of days.

 ```deci live
 DaysInMonth = 31 days